makrai/notes/bostan18-text-emo-corpora.md

 * exception is Electoral-Tweets, where the same performance is observed by training on a different corpus, Blogs
 * Models trained on Twitter data perform slightly better on other Twitter sets,
-  * exception of Electoral-Tweets, for which the different label distribution
+  * exception of Electoral-Tweets <~ different label distribution
     * disgust dominating the set
 * EmoInt, Emotion-Stimulus, Grounded-Emotions ISEAR, and SSEC are easier to classify (high performance when used for testing) while